 DWI’s Emotional Aspects

-How it feels to have a DWI is something critically important to understand for anyone dealing with a person who has been arrested for DWI, whether that be for a family member, employer, etc. The amount of people who get arrested for a DWI every year is akin to the amount of people who get diagnosed with cancer (approx. 1.4 million, although this number has been decreasing).
-We help everyone by understanding what it feels like to be accused of a DWI with true respect and empathy.
+How it feels to have a DWI is something critically important to understand for anyone dealing with a person who has been arrested, whether that be for a family member, employer, etc. The amount arrests for a DWI every year is akin to the amount of people diagnosed with cancer (approx. 1.4 million, although this number has been decreasing).
+We help everyone by understanding what a DWI arrest feels like with true respect and empathy.

 All it takes is the combination of alcohol and a minor, innocuous traffic violation to find one’s self accused with the scarlet letters.
 An arrest is similar to an injury.
 At first there is shock.
 Then there is pain.
 Many people lose their jobs, their insurance, and some even lose friends and family (divorce, custody, etc.).
 Then comes the fear of the unknown while anxiously waiting for the legal process to unravel.
 No one punctures a lung and immediately heals.
 There is a diagnosis, medical intervention, and recovery.

 Once a person gets arrested for a DWI, it is everyone’s job to recognize that they need understanding and unconditional support.
-For example, if a teacher gets arrested for DWI, there is no reason why they can’t teach.
+For example, a teacher doesn’t lose the ability to teach because of a DWI arrest.
 Their students need them to teach.
-The teacher needs understanding from the administration that they are dealing with a crisis, not one of which involved any intent to commit a crime or harm.
+The teacher needs understanding from the administration.
+This crisis is not one which involved any intent to commit a crime or harm.
 Everyone makes mistakes.
 It is therefore everyone’s obligation to extend the same courtesy, respect and understanding to others who commit a mistake.
 DWIs are typically mistakes of error, miscalculation and or oversight.
 We help everyone when we give compassion and empathy to those accused of DWI.